fjchange/MIST_VAD/README.md

 Pretrained models have been uploaded on [OneDrive](https://1drv.ms/f/s!Ai48CHyipiNUkFTHTQGze7QLY1Fn).

+The h5py file for ShanghaiTech and its corresponing annotations are uploaded on `[BaiduYun]` with multiple sub-files, you can open/unzip it with `WinRAR`
+BaiduYun link：https://pan.baidu.com/s/1sQUGXj-BnLDGczWuGkBWdA, code：kym5

 To test the pretrained checkpoints, you are recommended to read [Testing_Guidelines.md](https://github.com/fjchange/MIST_VAD/blob/master/Testing_Guidelines.md) for more details.

 ## Training